 Although some have advocated early use of intravenous ACE inhibitor in patients with ADHF, we do not recommend this approach.
 There are limited data on the safety and efficacy of initiating new ACE inhibitor (or ARB) therapy in the early phase of therapy of ADHF (ie, the first 12 to 24 hours) .

 Major concerns with early therapy include:

 ●Patients with ADHF may develop hypotension and/or worsening renal function during initial therapy.
 Determining the pathogenesis of such complications is more difficult if an ACE inhibitor or ARB has been given.
 Hypotension following administration of these agents may be prolonged given the long effective half-lives of these agents.

-Thus, intravenous enalaprilat is contraindicated in acute myocardial infarction and not generally recommended in other patients with ADHF, although it is potentially useful in certain situations [46,48].
+●The intravenous ACE inhibitor enalaprilat may have deleterious effects in patients with an acute myocardial infarction (MI), especially when complicated by HF or aggressive diuresis [35,36].
+Thus, intravenous enalaprilat is contraindicated in acute MI and not generally recommended in other patients with ADHF, although it is potentially useful in certain situations [34,36].
 Other agents are available, if needed, to treat refractory hypertension.

 Beta blocker — Beta blockers reduce mortality when used in the long-term management of patients with HFrEF, but must be used cautiously in patients with decompensated HFrEF because of the potential to worsen acute HF.
 (See "Use of beta blockers in heart failure with reduced ejection fraction".)

 Thus, in patients with acute decompensated HFrEF, we approach the use of beta blockers in the following manner:

 ●For patients who are already taking a beta blocker, management depends upon the severity of HF decompensation and hemodynamic instability: